octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 type storage is unit
 ```

-⚠️ The word _unit_ is reserved word of the language and represents an _empty type_.
+⚠️ The word _unit_ is a reserved word of the language and represents an _empty type_.

 ## Raffle parameter initialization
 Smart contracts generally have one or several parameters, but it is not mandatory.